-Parents/Guardians are required to keep a positive balance in their child's account at all times.
+Parents/Guardians are required to keep a positive or zero balance in their child's account at all times.
 When a student's account has reached a delinquent amount, the student will receive a note to take home (via) their teacher.
 (Check their backpacks).
 Payment should be returned immediately.
 Please provide ALL NEW updated EMAIL addresses - so that we can better serve you.
 Email addresses should be given to Jen Bryan, Elementary Kitchen Leader, at jbryan@southfayette.org so that you may receive a courtesy email.
 If the payment is not returned, a "courtesy" email or phone call will be received stating the delinquent amount.
-All phone calls & emails are logged by the kitchen leader.
-If no response, a meeting will be arranged to discuss your current situation.
+If payment is not received, a meeting will be arranged to discuss your current situation.
 We ask that you check your child's balance online at www.myschoolbucks.com (you will need to set up your child's account using their student ID number or birth date).
 You may email Jen Bryan, Elementary Kitchen Leader, at jbryan@southfayette.org, or call 412-221-4542 x334 to check your child's balance or retrieve your child's ID number.

 If delinquent balances become excessive, parents/guardians will be requested to meet with the Director of Food Services, Principal, and Business Finance Director.
-Delinquent accounts could jeopardize your child's participation in the National School Lunch Program.
-At the elementary school, all students will be provided a lunch daily.
-The Pennsylvania Department of Education - Food & Nutrition Division requires parents to send in lunch money or a packed lunch daily.
-The state limits the number of times a family can forget lunch money to 3 times per school year.
+At the elementary school, all students will be provided lunch daily and IOU's will accrue.